On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: Introduction

+The first aim of this paper is to demonstrate unambiguously that \textit{\textbf{BO} does not violate the Heisenberg uncertainty principle.}\footnote{For related critical remarks see \cite{scerri2025born}.
+We give a more thorough analysis, but the latter paper addresses related challenges beyond the scope of this paper.} We show this by analysing a textbook-style presentation of the modern \textbf{BO}, given in \S\ref{textbook}-\ref{sec:derivations}, which we contrast with historical versions (\S\ref{history}).
+Of course, there is more to chemistry than can be shown using \textbf{BO}, so our demonstration does not suffice to show its reduction to physics.
+However, it does clarify the relation, and refute one powerful anti-reductionist argument.

+The second aim of this paper is to provide an account of the idealizations operative within the modern version of the \textbf{BO}.
+We first analyse the structure of \textbf{BO} as an idealized quantum mechanical model.
+We then provide justification for the key idealization within the model based upon the stability of the salient model-based inferences regarding the behaviour of molecules under de-idealization.
+We present the core details of this analysis in \S\ref{Idealization} and a more detailed justification in \S\ref{textbook}.

-The second aim of this paper is to address concerns about the rigour of the textbook presentation of \textbf{BO}: in particular, subtle issues regarding the justification of the mathematical idealizations involved in modern formalisations. \cite{sutcliffe2012quantum} argue that assumptions regarding the discrete spectra of electronic Hamiltonians used in \textbf{BO} are unjustified.
-Furthermore, they suggest that removing these unjustified mathematical idealizations requires making use of resources of classical physics and empirical data introduced `by hand'.
-We consider the response to \cite{sutcliffe2012quantum} in \cite{Jecko:2014} and examine the latter's argument that the mathematical idealizations can be justified without recourse to classical or empirical assumptions.
+The third aim of this paper is to address concerns about the rigour of the textbook presentation of \textbf{BO}: in particular, subtle issues regarding the justification of the mathematical idealizations involved in modern formalizations and the assumptions needed in the derivation of a discrete spectrum.
+First, \cite{sutcliffe2012quantum, Sut+Woo13} articulate convincing criticism of \cite{Born:1954}, regarding the spectrum of the `electronic Hamiltonian' and the interpretation of \textbf{BO} as a perturbative analysis.
+In \S\ref{Jecko} we summarise this issue and argue that it does not apply to our presentation of \textbf{BO}.
+We also highlight the analysis of \cite{Jecko:2014}, whose stated goal was to temper Sutcliffe and Woolley's `pessimism' about the tenability of \textbf{BO} as a quantum approximation, by outlining how mathematical physics has provided a rigorous approach to \textbf{BO}.